tibetan-nlp/annodoc/index.md

 ### Annotating function words

-By excluding closed class categories such as case markers (ADP) and converbs (SCONJ), the above method is unable to capture the manner in which a predicate's arguments are introduced, and therefore incapable of profiling the valency of a predicate, or its change in valency over time.
+By excluding closed class categories such as case markers (ADP) and converbs (SCONJ), the above approach is unable to capture the manner in which a predicate's arguments are introduced, and therefore incapable of profiling the valency of a predicate, or its change in valency over time.
 Therefore, it is also necessary to add dependency relations between these function words and the content words they depend on.
+In this way we can capture the fact that a verbal argument is marked with agentive case on one occasion, but left unmarked on another occasion.

 We will achieve this objective with a second, semi-automated sweep through the data.
 This sweep will link numerals, determiners, and case markers (ADP) to the nouns they